-- 3. The applications were introduced and registered between 12 April 2000 and 15 December 2000. - 4.
-Between 27 February 2001 and 26 March 2001 the Chamber sent letters to the applicants asking them to inform the Chamber as to whether the situation was still the same as described in their applications.
-They were also invited to specify in detail their claims for compensation or other relief. - 5.
-On 13 April 2001 the Chamber asked CRPC for verification that the information supplied by the applicants was correct.
-On 20 April 2001 the Chamber received the requested confirmation from the CRPC. - 6.
-On 7 May 2001 the Chamber transmitted the applications to the Federation of Bosnia and Herzegovina as the respondent Party for observations on the admissibility and merits thereof.
-The respondent Party submitted its observations on 21 June 2001. - 7.
-Further observations by the applicants were received between 31 July 2001 and 27 August 2001. - 8.
-On 9 October 2001 the Chamber considered the admissibility and merits of the applications.
-On the same date the Chamber adopted the present decision.
+3. The applications were introduced and registered between 28 October 1999 and 2 February 2001.

+4. Between 21 February 2001 and 26 March 2001 the Chamber sent letters to the applicants asking them to inform the Chamber as to whether the situation was still the same as described in their applications.
+The applicants who had used the Chambers "old" application forms were also invited to specify in detail their claims for compensation or other relief.
+Furthermore, in the cases in which the applicants had filed requests for provisional measures the Chamber rejected the requests.

+5. Between 5 April 2001 and 17 May 2001 the Chamber asked CRPC for verification that the information supplied by the applicants was correct.
+Between 17 April 2001 and 6 June 2001 the Chamber received the requested confirmation from the CRPC.

+6. Between 12 July 2000 and 22 June 2001 the Chamber transmitted the applications to the Federation of Bosnia and Herzegovina as the respondent Party for observations on the admissibility and merits thereof.
+In several cases the respondent Party asked the Chamber for an extension of the deadline to submit its observations on the admissibility and merits of the cases.
+Such extension was granted.
+The respondent Party submitted its observations between 12 September 2000 and 23 July 2001.

+7. Further observations by the applicants were received between 18 December 2000 and 10 October 2001.

+8. On 9 January 2002 and on 4 February 2002 the Chamber considered the admissibility and merits of the applications.
+On 4 February 2002 the Chamber decided to join the applications and adopted the present decision.